Name

 Graduate Student (BBS)

-Kimaya is a second-year combined DVM/PhD student in the College of Veterinary Medicine.
+Kimaya is a third-year DVM-PhD program pathways student in the College of Veterinary Medicine.
 She earned her bachelor's degree in biochemistry at Purdue University, where she also conducted research on genetic mechanisms of age-related eye disease and canine bladder cancer.
 At Cornell, she is interested in studying cancer biology, especially the mechanisms of cross-protection and metastasis.
 She hopes to contribute to translational research that promotes cancer prevention and treatment in animals and humans.
 In her free time, Kimaya enjoys working out, trying new recipes, and being outdoors.

 Brian Feng